This is an exchange with Lilly from California. Here is her original question and my reply. Then she replied, and I answered again, and that is below:

 Get your independent opinion from an implant dentist with a credential from the ICOI or AAID, as I mentioned in my earlier e-mail, and if it is determined that the problem was in the location of the implants and that they need to be replaced, then yes, I would complain.
-And actually, rather than a refund, ask that the surgeon pay whatever the cost would be to fix the problem.
+And actually, rather than a refund, ask that the surgeon pay whatever the cost would be to fix the problem, because it will likely cost more to get this fixed right than it cost to do it in the first place, plus you have to re-do the restorative part.
 I think there is some legal liability here to get this fixed right.

 - Dr. Hall